Sustainable Tourism News: Queensland tourist Regions supported to achieve globally recognised ECO Destination Certification

-I am always happy to share news from Ecotourism Australia because it was one of the most relevant example of organisation that is working in the sustainable tourism sector, developing more, doing more and demonstrating that change for the sector is possible.
+I am always happy to share news from Ecotourism Australia because it was one of the most relevant examples of organisations working in the sustainable tourism sector, developing more, doing more and demonstrating that change for the industry is possible.

 Sara – tourism sector consultant